getify/foi-lang/test-new-tokenizer/Lexical-Grammar.md

 fully or not at all; it never emits an Escape variant unless its expected following content (Number variant for EscapedNumber, or DoubleQuote for string-form openers) is present.

+PositiveIntegerLit emission is a deliberate divergence from the legacy tokenizer, which emits Number for these char shapes.
+The new lexer emits PositiveIntegerLit wherever chars match `Digit+ !("."
+Digit)` (bare) or `EscapePlain DigitsWithSep !("."
+Digit)` (escaped).
+The diff harness normalizes PositiveIntegerLit → Number on the new side to preserve parity validation for all other token shapes.
+Motivation: the syntactic grammar restricts property-index positions to positive-int literals, and pushing that restriction down to a token type makes the syntactic EBNF mechanically round-trippable to combinator code.